jaegertracing/documentation/content/docs/1.18/opentelemetry.md

 and [OpenTelemetry configuration file](https://opentelemetry.io/docs/collector/configuration/).
 The OpenTelemetry configuration takes precedence over Jaeger configuration.
 The Jaeger OpenTelemetry binaries use hardcoded default configuration that enables predefined set of components - Jaeger receiver, attribute processor, (storage) exporter.
-The opinionated default configuration ensures compatibility between Jaeger current components.
+The opinionated default configuration ensures compatibility between Jaeger current binaries.
 The user provided OpenTelemetry configuration is merged with the default configuration.

 Let's have a look at the example configuration: